 The report compares competing fibre and other technologies (wireless, copper), reviews the key players in the emerging ecosystem, describes key market constraints and models uptake scenarios.
 The research provides a sharp focus on FTTx as a commercial opportunity.
 The following points expand on the focus areas and objectives:

 - Access technology review, including brief international scan, and positioning of fibre vs copper and wireless.

 - Regulatory issues

-Summary of the 25 or so operators currently doing FTTx deployments in South Africa, with equal focus on business (FTTB) and household (FTTH) customers, pointing out which players are more focused on which segment(s).
+Analysis of key players includes the following detail, with equal focus on business (FTTB) and household (FTTH) customers, pointing out which players are more focused on which segment(s):

 - Key vertically integrated players.

 - Market forecast model, including service penetration and revenue forecasts.

 The team for this research includes Brian Neilson (BMIT Principal Analyst) and Christopher Geerdts (senior telecoms associate).